David Freeman-Mitford, 2nd Baron Redesdale: Children

-For Nancy's birth certificate, her father stated his occupation as: "Honourable".
+For Nancy's birth certificate, her father stated his occupation as: "Honourable."

 Later life

-In 1945, Tom Mitford was killed in action in Burma, a blow from which Lord Redesdale, already depressed by the break-up of his marriage, never recovered.
+In 1945, his son Tom was killed in action in Burma, a blow from which Lord Redesdale, already depressed by the break-up of his marriage, never recovered.
 According to Nancy Mitford's biographer: "Although she [Nancy] was deeply grieved by his death, it did not mean for her, as it did for her parents, that all pleasure in life was over."

-Redesdale retreated to Inchkenneth, an island in the Inner Hebrides off the west coast of Scotland, which he had purchased in 1938.
-Later he moved to Redesdale in Northumberland, his family's ancestral property and lived there as a virtual recluse.
+Redesdale retreated to Inch Kenneth, an island in the Inner Hebrides off the west coast of Scotland, which he had purchased in 1938.
+Later he moved to Redesdale Cottage, near Otterburn, Northumberland, his family's ancestral property, and lived there as a virtual recluse.

 By 1950, when Nancy visited him, he was "frail and old".
-He died in Northumberland in 1958 and was buried in the graveyard of St Mary's church at Swinbrook in Oxfordshire, where four of his daughters (Nancy, Diana, Unity and Pamela) are also buried.
+He died aged 80 in Northumberland in 1958, and was buried in the graveyard of St Mary's Church in Swinbrook, Oxfordshire, where four of his daughters (Nancy, Diana, Unity and Pamela) were also later buried.

-His title passed to his brother Bertram Freeman-Mitford, 3rd Baron Redesdale.
+His title passed to his brother Bertram, who became the 3rd Baron Redesdale.

 In fiction as "Uncle Matthew"

 Redesdale is the model for Uncle Matthew, Lord Alconleigh of Alconleigh, in Nancy's novels The Pursuit of Love (1945) and Love in a Cold Climate (1949).
 In a typical passage from the former: "As soon as breakfast was over, he would begin striding about the hall, bellowing at the dogs 'Come here, blast you!
 Get off that coat!'
 Kick.
 'Stop that noise, blast you!' – shouting for his loader [gun], damning and blasting anyone rash enough to cross his path."
 He would keep his bloodhounds in practice by having them track his children.
 Uncle Matthew also kept a wartime entrenching tool on a chimneypiece that still had an enemy's hair and brain parts on it.
-Nevertheless, both daughters' accounts make it clear that between rages Redesdale was an indulgent father who loved riding and hunting with his children.
+Nevertheless, both daughters' accounts make it clear that between rages, Redesdale was an indulgent father who loved riding and hunting with his children.

 Uncle Matthew was played by Michael Aldridge in the 1980 Thames Television series Love in a Cold Climate.
-He was played by Alan Bates in a BBC production of Love in a Cold Climate.
+He was played by Alan Bates in the BBC production of Love in a Cold Climate.
+He was played by Dominic West in the 2021 BBC miniseries The Pursuit of Love.